Vamos a Construir “Let’s Build”

 • teams with limited tech or digital abilities

-We seek to work with organizations offering resources and service such as
+We seek to work with organizations and cities offering resources and service such as

 • 1:1 guidance to spanish speakers or those with limited tech ability